-There are many ways to involve the entire family, but increasing the family’s physical activity is especially important.
-Some ways to accomplish this include:
+There are many ways to involve the entire family, but increasing the family's physical activity is especially important.
+Some ways to accomplish this include the following suggestions::

 - Lead by example.
 If your children see that you are physically active and having fun, they are more likely to be active and stay active for the rest of their lives.